severalnines/docs/user-guide/mysql/query-monitor.rst

 * **State**
 	- An action, event, or state that indicates what the thread is doing, as explained in `MySQL Documentation <http://dev.mysql.com/doc/refman/5.6/en/general-thread-states.html>`_ page.

-Query Histogram
+Query Outliers
 ````````````````

-The Query Histogram is actually showing you queries that are outliers.
+Shows queries that are outliers.
 An outlier is a query taking longer time than the normal query of that type.
 Use this feature to filter out the outliers for a certain time period.
-After a number of samples and when ClusterControl has had enough stats, it can determine if latency is higher than normal (2 sigma + average_query_time) then it is an outlier, and will be added into the Query Outlier/Histogram.
+After a number of samples and when ClusterControl has had enough stats, it can determine if latency is higher than normal (2 sigma + ``average_query_time``) then it is an outlier, and will be added into the *Query Outlier*.

 This feature is dependent on the Top Queries feature above.
-If Query Monitoring is enabled and Top Queries are captured and populated, the Query Histogram will summarize these and provide a filter based on timestamp.
+If *Query Monitoring* is enabled and *Top Queries* are captured and populated, the *Query Outliers* will summarize these and provide a filter based on timestamp.
 You can view the query history as old as one year ago.

 * **Time**